History of The Simpsons: The Groening, Brooks, and Simon years (1989–1991)

-In 1989, a team of production companies adapted The Simpsons into a half-hour series for the Fox Broadcasting Company.
-The team included what is now the Klasky Csupo animation house.
-Due to the increased workload of the full-length episodes, production was subcontracted to South Korean animation studio AKOM.
-While character and background layout is done by the domestic studio, tweening, coloring and filming is done by the overseas studio.

-The Simpsons was co-developed by Groening, Brooks, and Sam Simon, a writer-producer with whom Brooks had worked on previous projects.
-Groening said his goal was to offer the audience an alternative to what he called "the mainstream trash".
-Brooks negotiated a provision in the contract with the Fox network that prevented Fox from interfering with the show's content.
-The Fox network was unsure if the show could sustain the audience's attention for the duration of the episode.
-They proposed doing three seven-minute shorts per episode and four specials until the audience adjusted, but the producers gambled by asking Fox for 13 full-length episodes.

-Simon assembled and led the initial team of writers, and has been credited as "developing [the show's] sensibility".
-Writer Ken Levine says he "brought a level of honesty to the characters" and made them "three-dimensional", adding that Simon's "comedy is all about character, not just a string of gags".
+The Simpsons entered production in 1988 and began assembling its creative staff.
+Brooks, occupied with his film career, was unable to oversee the series full-time, and Groening had no prior experience running a television show.
+To lead the project, Brooks hand-picked television veteran Sam Simon, a writer-producer with whom he had previously collaborated on programs such as Taxi, to serve as the series’ first showrunner.
+Simon also brought relevant animation experience, having worked in storyboards earlier in his career.
+Simon assembled and led the initial writing team, composed of writers known for their sharp comedic sensibilities: Al Jean, Mike Reiss, George Meyer, Jon Vitti, John Swartzwelder, Jeff Martin, Jay Kogen, and Wallace Wolodarsky.
+Simon has been credited as "developing [the show's] sensibility".
+Levine says he "brought a level of honesty to the characters" and made them "three-dimensional", adding that Simon's "comedy is all about character, not just a string of gags".

+The show had genuine creative freedom: Brooks had negotiated a provision in the contract with the Fox network that prevented Fox from interfering with the show's content.
 Simon saw The Simpsons as a chance to solve what he did not like about Saturday-morning cartoon shows.
 He wanted all the actors in a room together, instead of reading their lines separated from each other.
 In addition to Castellaneta, Kavner, Cartwright and Smith, actors Harry Shearer and Hank Azaria were added to the show's cast.
+Due to the increased workload of the full-length episodes, animation production was subcontracted to South Korean animation studio AKOM.
+While character and background layout is done by the domestic studio, tweening, coloring and filming is done by the overseas studio.

 Groening developed a lengthy opening sequence to cut down on the animation necessary for each episode, but devised two gags as compensation for the repeated material each week.
 In the first gag, the camera zooms in on Springfield Elementary School, where Bart can be seen writing a message on the chalkboard.
 This message, which changes from episode to episode, has become known as the "chalkboard gag".
 The other gag is known as a "couch gag", in which a twist of events occur when the family meets to sit on their couch and watch television.
 Groening, who had not paid much attention to television since childhood, was unaware that title sequences of such length were uncommon by that time.
 The theme, which plays over the sequence, was composed by Danny Elfman in 1989, after Groening approached him requesting a "retro-style" theme.
 The piece, which took two days to create, has been noted by Elfman as the most popular of his career.